Welcome to Rise Park

 Full details of all events are usually on the Notice Board near the shops.
 Please check there for any alterations.

-Rise Park to become a 20 mph zone !
+Rise Park is now a 20 mph zone !

-The City Council now decided that a 20 mph limit will be applied to the whole of Rise park Estate.
+The City Council now applied a 20 mph limit to the whole of Rise park Estate.
+April 2014.

-The only exception will be Bestwood Park Drive, where a 30 mph limit remains - except for the existing 20 mph zone near the schools.
+The only exception is Bestwood Park Drive, where a 30 mph limit remains - except for the existing 20 mph zone near the schools.
 It will be interesting to see how this limit is enforced, especially on the likes of Brownlow Drive,and as the limit is applicable 24 hours per day.
-Though the Council have indicated that they “expect the Speedwatch Group and police” to carry out enforcement in similar way to the existing 30 mph limit.
+(The Council have said that they “expect the Speedwatch Group and police” to carry out enforcement in similar way to the existing 30 mph limit).

 The cost of implementation of this scheme has been given as £200,000 for the Bestwood area - separate cost not available for Rise Park.
-During the past ten years there have been nine reported incidents involving pedestrians / vehicles - less than one per year - though locations and the extent of any injuries has not been disclosed, but none believed to be serious.
+During the past ten years there have been just nine reported incidents involving pedestrians / vehicles - less than one per year - extent of any injuries has not been disclosed, but none believed to be serious.

 Value for money ??
 Necessary ??